Stray and nuisance cats

 Under the Domestic Animals Act 1994, cats are not allowed to trespass on private property without permission.

-1. If you find a cat wandering on your property
+If you find a cat entering or roaming on your property

-- printing out and dropping a notification letter in the cat owner’s letterbox to let them know their cat is entering your property.
+We recommend discussing the matter with the cat owner as they may not be aware that their cat is roaming.
+You can also print out and drop a notification letter in the owner’s letterbox to let them know their cat is entering your property.

 Using a cat trap